RonKG/Machine-Learning-Projects-2/3. NLP_twitter_sentiment_analysis/README.md

 # Project Title

-Natural Language Precessing - Twitter Sentiment Analysis
+- Natural Language Processing - Twitter Sentiment Analysis

+- I used a Naive Bayes Classifier (NB) to learn the correct labels from the training data.
+I used training dataset from Sentiment140 at sentiment140.com.
+The dataset comes with prelabeled columns containing one of two binary targets.

 ML Portfolio #3